vvbogdanov87/tfpgen/README.md

 in `Status`:
 - connectionDetails
 - in `conditions` we only need `type` and `status`

+## Article

+- Why we need enterprise platforms
+    - Why we need an API layer
+- Why choose Kubernetes
+- Crossplane
+- terraform-provider-crd
+- Instead of Crossplane let's make our own controllers and CRDs combining kubebuilder or operator sdk with Pulumi Automation API
+- test performance and latency of Crossplane and controller-based solution
+- K8s sharding by namespace
+- versioning and upgrades
+- Global resources and regional resources

 ## Acknowledgements
 `tfpgen` is inspired by [terraform-provider-k8s](https://github.com/metio/terraform-provider-k8s)